ppazos/cabolabs-ehrserver/README.md

 ### Query execution by uid
 /rest/query(String queryUid, String ehrId)

-### Commits a set of clinical documents to the EHR (not implemented yet)
+### Commits a set of clinical documents to the EHR
-/rest/commit(String ehrUid, Collection<Composition> versions, String auditSystemId, String auditTimeCommitted, String auditCommitter)
+/rest/commit(String ehrUid, Collection<Composition> versions, String auditSystemId, String auditCommitter)

 #### Rules for VERSIONs

 * The XML should be valid against the XSD (see /xsd folder in project).
 * version.uid should have this format: versioned_object_id::creating_system_id::version_tree_id.
 * remember to use the archetype_id in the archetype_node_id attribute, of all the LOCATABLE elements inside version.data, when the node_id is 'at0000' (root node).
 * for the encoding element in ENTRIES use 'Unicode' as the terminology and 'UTF-8' as the code_string, and be sure that the XML content is encoded with UTF-8.
+* version.commit_audit.time_committed should be set by the client but will be overriden by the server to be compliant with this rule:
+   * The time_committed attribute in both the Contribution and Version audits should reflect the time of committal to an EHR server, i.e. the time of availability to other users in the same system.
+It should therefore be computed on the server in implementations where the data are created in a separate client context.

 #### Rules for CONTRIBUTIONs

 * The parameters _auditSystemId_, _auditTimeCommitted_ and _auditCommitter_ are used to create the CONTRIBUTION for each commit.
   To be compliant with the openEHR specs, the client system should use that data to create the VERSION.commit_audit structure.
 So this rule is met:
    * "CONTRIBUTION.audit captures to the time, place and committer of the committal act; these three attributes (system_id, committer, time_committed of AUDIT_DETAILS) should be copied into the corresponding attributes of the commit_audit of each VERSION included in the CONTRIBUTION..."